 Poker is like a Unicorn that everyone is trying to ride, and has been getting tougher year on year for as long as I can remember.

-The online and offline pool has only been growing astronomically every year from the 2010 since the poker fever gripped India.
+The online and offline pool has only been growing astronomically every year since 2010 since the poker fever gripped India.
 Some legends were born, some created, some destroyed and some faded away with time.
-But the dream of making it big in poker hasn't changed.
+But the dream of making it big in poker hasn’t changed.

 The short and sweet answer is yes.
 It is possible to make a living playing poker professionally in 2016, and many players are doing so, but it is not an easy road.
 No one said it would be, but what doesn’t kill you only makes you stronger.
 That said, players need to be a lot more focused and must cut out all of the bad habits that they could have gotten away with in the past.

 This article is going to highlight some of the things you can do if you are looking to make poker your profession be it live, online, or both.
 Certain skills and disciplines are meant to be cultivated for the same.